HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 In the account model, the result of a transaction depends on the input state.
 Executing transactions in parallel must be handled carefully.
 Generally, transactions effecting the same account should be executed sequentially.

-A key takeaway is that the UTXO model is better when dealing with simple transactions and processing.
-The account model is more useful when dealing with more complex logic.
-Developers are now using a hybrid model for smart contract platforms - the UTXO model is used for balances, while the account model is used for contracts.
+A key takeaway is that the UTXO model is better when dealing with simple transactions.
+The account model is very useful when dealing with more complex logic.
+Hence a popular trend with current smart contract platforms is using a hybrid model where the UTXO model is used for balances and the account model is used for smart contracts.

 ## Hybrid Systems